7bridges-eu/remys/README.md

 # remys

-A Clojure library designed to interact with MySQL databases using REST APIs.
+Interact with MySQL databases using REST APIs.

 ## Usage